 Take the QR code idea, and apply it to financial literacy with QR Code Price Tags.
 Print photos of the item, post the code, and your students can start learning the values of their favorite cereals, cookies, and more.

 Why not provide the students with some rulers or tape measures to actually measure the objects?
-It would make a great station in any math rotation.
 Happy measuring, class!

 Famous First Lines